njhdunn/msi-container-tutorial/README.md

 This lesson provides an introduction to the [Apptainer/Singularity container platform](https://apptainer.org).

-It covers the basics of using Singularity and creating containers:
+It covers the basics of using Apptainer/Singularity and creating containers:

  - What is Apptainer/Singularity?
  - Running Apptainer/Singularity on the command line